the-technat/core/README.md

 Token is created for my User with no expiration, added to the workspace variables.

 Manages organizations, projects, workspaces and more.

+## Hashicorp Cloud

+The organization `technat` is created manually with the default project beeing "core".

+Credentials are created according to [this doc](https://registry.terraform.io/providers/hashicorp/hcp/latest/docs/guides/auth) for the entire organization.

+Manages projects, vault secrets and more.